-No organization may proceed with membership intake before written approval on individual candidates' academic and judicial status has been received by the Office of Student Activities.
-If grade reports appear to be inaccurate, individual candidates should contact the Office of the Registrar; however, candidates must be eligible at time of clearance (including the resolution of ALL holds on a student's account).
+No organization may proceed with membership intake until the Office of Student Activities has received written approval from the regional director or national office of the organization.
+Once received the Office of Student Activities will then provide written approval on each individual candidate based on academic and judicial clearance.
+If transcripts appear to be inaccurate to the candidate, individual candidates should contact the Office of the Registrar to have the matter cleared up; however, candidates must be eligible at time of clearance (including the resolution of ALL holds on a student's account).